jedinym/sqc-text/main.typ

 Hereby I declare that this paper is my original authorial work, which I have worked out on my own.
 All sources, references, and literature used or excerpted during elaboration of this work are properly cited and listed in complete reference to the due source.

+During the preparation of this thesis, I used the following AI tools:
+- Grammarly for checking grammar,
+- ChatGPT to improve my writing style.
+I declare that I used these tools in accordance with the principles of academic integrity.
+I checked the content and take full responsibility for it.

 #align(right)[
   Martin Jediný